 MP for Warrington North

-Charlotte Nichols is the Labour (Co-op) MP for Warrington North, elected in 2019.
-She sits on parliamentary committees including the Speaker's Committee for the Independent Parliamentary Standards Authority and the committee for the Controlled Drugs (Procedure for Specification) Bill, reflecting a focus on standards and policy scrutiny.
-Since entering Parliament, she has served on a wide range of committees across energy, online safety, housing regulation and national security oversight.
+Charlotte Nichols is the Labour (Co-op) MP for Warrington North, first elected in 2019.
+She currently serves on the Controlled Drugs (Procedure for Specification) Bill committee and the Speaker's Committee for the Independent Parliamentary Standards Authority, and has previously sat on a range of public bill committees covering topics from energy and online safety to housing and higher education.

-Declared financial interests include two visits outside the UK and one UK-sourced gift/benefit/hospitality.
+Declared financial interests include visits outside the UK (2 entries) and gifts, benefits and hospitality from UK sources (1 entry).

 Generated 21 February 2026